 Through the year we exchanged several messages and started planning for a late summer adventure into the Bailey Range.

 He expressed that a trip with his wife through Montana and variable weather would leave the dates flexible.

 The last email exchanged a few days before, we hit the trailhead expressed that I had just returned from this area on a solo trip.

 He was ready to go since the weather window looked really promising.

-Together, with one goal: to arrive into the Bailey Range, explore Ferry Basin and go look for Roosevelt Elk in Cream Basin.
+Together, with one goal: to arrive into the Bailey Range, explore Ferry Basin and go look for Olympic Elk in Cream Basin.

 |Last Sunset for the summer of 2012.
 The next morning an Autumn frost fell like clockwork.
 Views of Stephen Peak, Ruth Peak, Mt.
 Carrie and the Northern Bailey Range|

 |Out and Back to Ferry Basin - day hike around the basin and swim at Cream Lake - 5 days|

 |As the sun sets - views of Stephen Peak|